Welcome to the English Composition guide!

-If you have questions of comments about this guide, please contact Cassie Sampson, Librarian for the Schools of Early Childhood Education and General Education, or Tammy Hopps, Learning Services Coordinator for the Schools of Early Childhood Education and General Education.
+If you have questions of comments about this guide, please contact Suzanne Schriefer, Librarian for the School of Early Childhood Education and General Education, or Tammy Hopps, Learning Services Coordinator for the Schools of Early Childhood Education and General Education.

 Watch the short video below for instructions on how to navigate the English Composition Guide.